Malzahar Strategy Guide

 - QSS can negate this ability easily.
 Don’t use it on any enemy with QSS.

 - Combing with Rylai’s Crystal Scepter will slow other enemies passing through the Null Zone, increasing your damage to other members of the enemy team.
+Enemy champions can stack tenacity to reduce the effectiveness of your slows, so look out for this.

-While Exhaust would also work here, Ignite helps you maximize your damage dealing potential during your ultimate, especially after your level 6 power spike.
+While Exhaust would also work here, Ignite helps you maximize your damage-dealing potential during your ultimate, especially after your level 6 power spike.
 Furthermore, enemies attempting to flash away with their last bit of health will be in for a surprise when the DoT from both Ignite and Malefic Visions stack to kill them.

 Flash is essential on almost every champion.
 It can save you in tight spots and can also be used offensively to Flash in and engage with your ultimate.